What is a slip and fall lawsuit worth? There is no one number. The compensation a victim in a slip and fall accident receives

 What is a slip and fall lawsuit worth?
 There is no one number.
 The compensation a victim in a slip and fall accident receives depends on the negligence of the party at fault for the accident, the severity and extent of the injuries, and the impact of the injuries upon the victim’s life.
 It also depends on what it cost to treat the injuries, what it will likely cost in the future, and other economic harm suffered by the victim.

-What Is a Slip and Fall?
+What is a Slip and Fall?

 There is also an accident known as a “step and fall,” where a person might step in a hole on inadequately maintained stairs or an unexpected low spot on a dark sidewalk.
 These are addressed under slip and fall law.
 Thus, fall cases can relate to slips or trips over a fixed object, fluids, and many other impediments or obstacles.

 Premises Liability Law

 Property owners should maintain their premises in a safe condition.
 In a store, for example, there should be no spilled liquid.
-In a hotel, there should be no lumps in carpet that anyone could trip over.
+In a hotel, there should be no lumps in the carpet that anyone could trip over.
 In rental properties, spaces should be well-maintained.
 There should be no low places where someone could trip on a sidewalk or holes or defective places in stairs where anyone could trip or slip.